dell/csm-docs/content/docs/prerequisites/_index.md

 {{</table>}}

 > Notes:
-> * The required OS dependencies are only for the protocol needed (e.g. if NVMe isn't the storage access protocol then nvme-cli is not required).
+> * The required OS dependencies are only for the protocol needed (e.g. if NVMe isn't the storage access protocol then nvme-cli is not required)..
-> * [CSM Authorization](../authorization/) only supports Kubernetes and the following Storage Platforms: PowerMax, PowerFlex, and PowerScale.
-> * [CSM Observability](../observability/) does not support the Unity XT Storage Platform.
-> * [CSM Replication](../replication/) does not support the Unity XT Storage Platform or File Replication for PowerMax.

 ## Supported Container Orchestrator Platforms